melvinchow/DashboardsVisuals/Deaths in the USA from 2005-2015/README.md

 ![Races_(Deceptive)](Visuals/Races_(Deceptive).png)

 There has always been more non-white deaths than white deaths as the years go by.
-Whether or not guns are involved isn't the problem, and whites are not dying at any faster rate compared to other races.
+Taking into account all possible methods of death, whites are not dying at any faster rate compared to other races.

 ![Guns_Vehicles_(Deceptive)](Visuals/Guns_Vehicles_(Deceptive).png)